 Mao Zedong, known for his role in the Cold War, ruled China from 1949 to 1976.
 During this period, President Nixon became the first U.S president to visit China in 1972, ending over two decades of diplomatic isolation.
-The painting is still a controversial subject today as the Mao paintings were censored in “Andy Warhol: 15 Minutes Eternal” exhibit stop in China.
+The work is still a controversial subject today as 10 of the Mao prints were censored in “Andy Warhol: 15 Minutes Eternal” exhibition in China in 2013, being removed from mainland exhibit stops by the Chinese government.

 Warhol gained recognition, partly, for his iconic celebrity portraits.
 Prior to this portfolio, Andy had taken a break from creating portraits and focused on publishing works like Flowers.
 But he had an urge to return to portraits and wanted to draw the most famous person at the time.
 The decision to paint Mao came from a conversation with Bruno Bischofberger, who suggested Warhol paint important figures of the 20th century.
 He mentioned Albert Eisntein (who Warhol painted in his Jews series), but Warhol read in Life magazine that Chairman Mao was the most famous person in the world.
 His proclivity to paint powerful figures is evident all throughout his body of work.
 In the 1970s and 80s, Warhol painted characters like Jimmy Carter, Queen Elizabeth, and Sigmund Freud.